Table of Contents

 - Date of the incident and the reason you believe discrimination occurred.

-- Through A State Or Local Agency — Many states have Fair Employment Practices Agencies (FEPAs) that enforce anti-discrimination laws.
+- Through a State or Local Agency — Many states have Fair Employment Practices Agencies (FEPAs) that enforce anti-discrimination laws.
 Some FEPAs have agreements with the EEOC that allow you to file your claim with both agencies simultaneously.

 Wrongful Termination For Exercising Your Legal Rights

-It is illegal for your employer to fire you for exercising your legal employment rights.
+It is illegal for your employer to fire you for exercising your employment rights.
 This includes taking medical leave under the Family and Medical Leave Act (FMLA), reporting wage violations, filing a workers’ compensation claim, or participating in a workplace investigation.
 These laws exist to protect employees from retaliation and ensure fair treatment in the workplace.

 Wrongful Termination From Employer’s Breach Of Contract